Syncing 10,000 leads/mo? GET A DEMO

 What is server-to-server tracking?

-Server-to-server tracking takes place when a unique ID is assigned to a web visitor who interacts on a webpage by clicking on a specific link, filling a form, or visiting a page.
-The unique ID is stored on a private server and it can be matched later on if the user linked to the same ID interacts again on the same website with a trackable action.
+Server-to-server tracking happens when a unique ID is assigned to a web visitor who interacts on a webpage.
+It might be clicking on a specific link, filling out a form, or visiting a page.

 The difference between pixels and server-to-server tracking